 When you have bad credit, it can feel like your options to get a loan are limited.
 CashUSA can help.
 CashUSA offers a variety of secured loan options to those with bad credit.
 By putting up collateral, lenders are more confident in your ability to pay, and thus, more willing to offer you a loan.
 What separates CashUSA from other lenders is their APRs are extremely competitive – even if you have bad credit.
-Similar to personal loans, their secured loan APRs range from 5.99% to 35.99% and customers with bad credit have even received loan offers with rates as low as 10%.
-With installment loans ranging from $500 to $10,000, we believe CashUSA offers some of the best secured personal loan options in the marketplace today.
+Like personal loans, their secured loan APRs range from 5.99% to 35.99%, and customers with bad credit have even received loan offers with rates as low as 10%.
+With installment loans ranging from 100 to $10,000, we believe CashUSA offers some of the best secured personal loan options in the marketplace today.

 To qualify for a CashUSA loan, there are a few boxes you need to check.
 While the list is not extensive, make sure you meet the company’s criteria before applying:

 The best part about CashUSA.com is the company does not have a minimum credit score requirement.
 Unlike other lenders that rely solely on your credit score, CashUSA lenders consider your job history and payroll history to quantify your creditworthiness.
 The company won’t ask about your credit history during the application process, so even if you have bad credit – or no credit history at all – you can still obtain a loan through CashUSA.

 CashUSA offers loans ranging from $100 to $10,000, and – according to their website – the amount can increase depending on your qualifications.
 APRs range from 5.99% to 35.99%, and loan duration range from 3 to 72 months.
 If you have bad credit, expect your APR to fall at the high-end of the range, while if you have good credit, you can expect a competitive interest rate near the low-end.
 Regardless of your credit score, CashUSA APRs are still much more affordable than a car title loan.